microsoft/MC4H-Acceleration/Guide_Book/Deleting_Azure_API_FHIR.md

-# Deleting from Azure API for FHIR
+# Deleting resources from Azure API for FHIR

 After a data migration testing cycle, when data entry errors have been identified or any other process generates inconsistent or plainly "bad" data, a clean up of the FHIR repository will be required.
 This page describes some of the possibilities available to a data steward when performing that cleanup.